khurramnaveed4545-pixel/CS403-Database-Management-Systems/README.md

 ---

 # Databases and Traditional File Processing Systems

+Before the use of DBMS, people relied on traditional file processing systems.
+In this approach, data was stored in separate files such as text documents or spreadsheets.

+However, this method had several problems:

+- Data redundancy: The same data was often stored multiple times in different files.
+- Lack of synchronization: If a change was made in one file, it was not automatically updated in other related files.
+- Poor data consistency: Maintaining accurate and consistent information across files was difficult.
+- Weak security and sharing: There was no proper system for controlling access or allowing multiple users to work on data simultaneously.

+DBMS solved all these issues.
+With a database system, data is stored in a centralized and controlled environment where multiple users can work together, while ensuring the data remains consistent, secure, and reliable.

 Pehle jab DBMS nahin hota tha to log **file processing system** use karte the.
 Matlab data alag-alag files mein text form ya spreadsheets mein rakha jata tha.